 Male victim found shot at gas station on Hooper Road, taken to hospital in critical condition

-BATON ROUGE - A shooting victim was taken to a hospital after authorities found them at a gas station on Hooper Road.
+BATON ROUGE - A shooting victim was taken to a hospital after authorities found him at a gas station on Hooper Road.

-The East Baton Rouge Sheriff's Office said the shooting happened around 4:50 p.m. near the intersection of Corlett Drive and Marionette Drive.
+The East Baton Rouge Sheriff's Office said the shooting happened around 4:50 p.m. on Sharon Hills Boulevard.

-Authorities then found the male victim in a vehicle at the Exxon on Hooper Road at Plank Road, and he was last reported to be in critical condition.
+Authorities then found the male victim in a vehicle just 0.3 miles away, at the Chevron on Hooper Road near Mickens Road.
+He was last reported to be in critical condition.

 No more information was immediately available.